exercism/python/docs/TESTS.md

 ![Selecting the path variable](https://raw.githubusercontent.com/exercism/python/main/docs/img/Windows-EnvironmentVariables.png)

-Then add a new line, as shown in the picture, replacing `{python_directory}` with your Python installation's directory:
+Then add a new line, as shown in the picture, replacing `<python_directory>` with your Python installation's directory:

 ![Add python to path](https://raw.githubusercontent.com/exercism/python/main/docs/img/Windows-AddPythonPath.png)